public class StringBuilderEx

 substring begins at the specified index and extends to the end of

-- The beginning index, inclusive.java.lang.StringIndexOutOfBoundsException
+this sequence.start - The beginning index, inclusive.java.lang.StringIndexOutOfBoundsException - if start is

-less than zero, or greater than the length of this object.public java.lang.String substring(int start, int end)
+less than zero, or greater than the length of this object.public java.lang.String substring(int start,

 characters currently contained in this sequence.
 The